 Tell us where you feel unsafe or safe in Edmonton

-The Edmonton: Safe City project has launched a web-based mapping tool called SafeCityYEG that allows Edmontonians to report where they feel unsafe or safe in their communities and why.
-By pinning locations on a map and identifying a safety concern or places where you feel comfortable, you are helping to influence change.
+By placing pins on a map and identifying a safety concern or places where you feel comfortable, you are helping to influence change.

-The primary goal of this project is to gain substantial user participation from Edmontonians and those visiting the city — with a strong focus on women and girls — for a duration of up to one year.
-Depending on the results and feedback, this project may continue after the one-year mark.
+The primary goal of this project is to have as many women and girls participate as possible for up to 1 year.
+Depending on the results and feedback, this project may continue after the 1-year mark.

-The SafeCityYEG tool will be tracked based on the participation levels and feedback from users.
-Once the analytics are reviewed, the interdepartmental committee of Edmonton: Safe City, community partners and experts will use the data collected to ignite action.
-This may include working to change practices, policies, programs and initiatives within the City of Edmonton and other community organizations.
+SafeCityYEG will be tracked based on the participation levels and feedback from users.
+The data collected will help the City, community partners and experts to ignite action.
+This may include changing practices, policies, programs and initiatives within the City of Edmonton and other community organizations.

 To learn more about what the City and partners are doing to increase safety and decrease sexual violence for women and girls in public spaces in Edmonton, visit edmonton.ca/safecityUN.